richardbaxterseo/postgrid-wp/readme.txt

 == Installation ==

-1. Upload the plugin files to the `/wp-content/plugins/posts-grid-block` directory
+1. Upload the plugin files to the `/wp-content/plugins/postgrid` directory
 2. Activate the plugin through the 'Plugins' screen in WordPress
-3. Add the Posts Grid block to any post or page
+3. Add the PostGrid block to any post or page

 == Frequently Asked Questions ==